carrol23/pacificsdm/README.md

 <ul><li> Devils ivy - Epipremnum aureum </li></ul>

-This repository is a part of a PhD research project undertaken at the Univeristy of Newcastle
+This repository is a part of a PhD research project undertaken at the Univeristy of Newcastle.